usnistgov/SpectrumBrowser/scripts/README.md

   start-db.sh : Starts mongod (the data is placed in $HOME/.msod/MSODConfig.json )
-  start-msod.sh : Starts msod (all except for the database) start-msod-generate-testcases.sh : Starts msod for generating unti tests. start-msod-run-testcases.sh : Starts msod for running test cases. stop-msod.sh : Stops msod stop-db.sh: stops mongod (assumes it is colocated).
+  start-msod.sh : Starts msod (all except for the database) start-msod-generate-testcases.sh : Starts msod for generating unit tests. start-msod-run-testcases.sh : Starts msod for running test cases. stop-msod.sh : Stops msod stop-db.sh: stops mongod (assumes it is colocated).